-WARNING: Make sure the selector switch is in the OFF position before installing heater (Remote-Ready Models Only).
+WARNING: Make sure the selector switch is in the OFF position before installing heater.

 WARNING: Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes and loose paint by a qualified chimney cleaner.
 Creosote will ignite if highly heated.
-A dirty chimney flue and firebox may create and distribute soot within the house.
-Inspect chimney flue for damage.
-If damaged, repair flue before operating heater.
+A dirty chimney flue may create and distribute soot within the house.
+Inspect chimney and firebox flue for damage.
+If damaged, repair flue and firebox before operating heater.